wandji20/best-trader-redux/README.md

 # Best Trader

 A React Redux app which fetches data from API endpoint and displays this data on the main page based on a filter if any.
-Also, it uses React Redux Routes to navigate about the app.
+Also, it uses React Redux for storage and react-router-dom to navigate about the app.
 To achieve these, I used

 - functional components
 - components lifecycle methods